cultuurnet/apidocs/projects/authentication/docs/methods.md

 ## Client identification

-API endpoints that require no real authentication but need to know what client is accessing it for customization and technical support reasons use [Client identification](./client-identification.md).
+API endpoints that require no real authentication but need to know what client is accessing it for customization and technical support reasons use [client identification](./client-identification.md).

 Usually used by APIs that need to provide info to anonymous users in web browsers, for example UiTdatabank's Search API.